If you’re willing to take on some risk, debt can be a valuable tool. Here are five key factors

 5. Do I have a backup plan?

 You’ve asked the questions and crunched the numbers, but there’s still a chance something beyond your control happens to your business.
-To be safe, you should have a plan to recover or continue operations — including covering your debt service.
+To be safe, you should have a plan to recover or continue operations — including covering your debt payments.

 Your backup plans might include having additional cash reserves in the form of personal or business savings.
 You may also explore strategic partnerships or joint ventures to help you through setbacks.
 Many businesses also find success in modifying their business model or pivoting when faced with emergencies that could affect cash flow.